 Porcellio scaber isopods were ordered as needed from www.bugsincyberspace.com.
-Isopods were confirmed as P. scaber by the animals' dull as opposed to waxy appearance, and sexed by immobilizing the animals with a short stream of carbon dioxide and examining the abdomen for key sex differences (Oliver & Meecham, 1993).
-Isopods were then placed into cultures based on methods from Bhella et al. (2006).
-In brief, cultures were prepared by cutting a oneinch hole in the lid of a plastic chamber, filling the chamber with deionized water, and threading a Kimtech paper towel through the lid of the water-filled chamber and into a one-inch hole in the bottom of a smaller plastic container placed on top.
+Upon each order, isopods were collected from nature just prior to being shipped and therefore do not harbor any lab adaptation.
+Isopods were confirmed as P. scaber by the animals' dull as opposed to waxy appearance, and sexed by immobilizing the animals with a short stream of carbon dioxide and examining the abdomen for key sex differences [43].
+No additional selection beyond verification of sex characteristics was done.
+Isopods were then placed into cultures based on methods from Bhella et al. [44].
+In brief, cultures were prepared by cutting a one-inch hole in the lid of a plastic chamber, filling the chamber with deionized water, and threading a Kimtech paper towel through the lid of the water-filled chamber and into a one-inch hole in the bottom of a smaller plastic container placed on top.
 This paper towel was used to wick moisture into and line the bottom of the smaller plastic container before filling the container halfway with dirt sterilized by autoclaving.
-Autoclaved leaves were then added as food for the isopods, and the containers were covered with a lid with air holes drilled through.
-Deionized water and autoclaved leaves were added to the appropriate chambers as needed, and isopods were divided into male and female chambers to prevent unwanted mating.
+Dried and fallen leaves from Elm and Oak trees were collected.
+They were autoclaved, ground by hand, and then added to the isopod some divided into male and female chambers to prevent unwanted mating.